 NVE is committed to providing a safe and healthy work environment.
+The Compensation Committee of our Board of Directors oversees employee health and safety.
 We offer employees a variety of health and fitness resources in conjunction with our medical insurance.